Jamestown supply missions: Third supply mission

 On May 23, 1609, King James issued a new charter for the company to allow for reorganization and additional capital.
 Company treasurer Thomas Smythe organised a major supply mission, with the goal to rescue the failing settlement.
 It consisted of nine ships, between 500 and 600 passengers, including women and children, livestock and enough provisions to last a year in "the largest fleet England has ever amassed in the West".
 Newport, as vice-admiral, commanded Sea Venture, the new flagship of the company, which had been specially built for the purpose.
 It was considerably larger than the other eight ships, and carried a large proportion of the supplies intended for the colony.
-Also aboard the flagship were Admiral George Somers, William Strachey, Sylvester Jourdain, Ralph Hamor, and Thomas Gates, people notable in the early history of English colonization in North America.
+Also aboard the flagship were Admiral George Somers, William Strachey, Silvester Jourdain, Ralph Hamor, and Thomas Gates, people notable in the early history of English colonization in North America.
 On June 2, 1609, the fleet departed Plymouth, England.